 Since P is tied to soil particles, there’s a belief among many educators that no-till is an excellent way to reduce P loss in lakes and streams.

-As reported in an article on the Corn & Soybean Digest website, a comprehensive analysis of 95 research studies conducted between from 1985 and 2016 indicated no-till needs to be combined with other conservation strategies such as cover crops to overcome the growing concerns with increased amounts of dissolved P.
+As reported in an article on the Corn & Soybean Digest website, a comprehensive analysis of 85 research studies conducted between 1985 and 2016 indicated no-till needs to be combined with other conservation strategies such as cover crops to overcome the growing concerns with increased amounts of dissolved P.

-Three researchers on the Indiana University-Purdue University Indianapolis staff — Pierre-Andre Jacinthe, Lixin Wang and Stefani Daryanto — reviewed 85 studies on soluble and particulate P concentration losses done between 1985 and 2016.
+Three researchers on the Indiana University-Purdue University Indianapolis staff — Pierre-Andre Jacinthe, Lixin Wang and Stefani Daryanto — reviewed those studies, \which delved into soluble and particulate P concentration losses.
 These studies directly compared no-till with more intensive tillage such as discing, chiseling, and moldboard plowing.

 While the analysis indicated that particulate P loss is significantly less with no-till, researchers found the amount of dissolved P actually increases due to increased water infiltration and leaching.
 This is happening even though no-till is credited with dramatically reducing soil erosion and runoff when compared with more intensive tillage practices.